ADirin/OTP1_LectureMaterial/FAQ/MUST_READ.md

 - Yes.

 **I cannot install Docker Desktop on my Mac.**
 Please follow the instructions in the GitHub repository thoroughly.
-If you still encounter issues, seek help from other resources like ChatGPT.
+If you still encounter issues, seek help from other [resources like ChatGPT] (https://github.com/ADirin/OTP1_LectureMaterial/tree/main/Further_Resources).